Cheap Mattresses: Affordable Comfort & Best Budget Picks (2025)

 Cons:

-- Can feel narrow for restless sleepers.
+- Narrow for restless sleepers.

-- Bedding may be slightly harder to find.
+- Bedding can be harder to find.

 Full Bed